Changing PHP Settings

 SpinupWP makes it very easy to switch the version of PHP that runs a site:

-• From a site’s dashboard, select Settings from the left menu.
+• From a site’s dashboard, select PHP from the left menu.

 • Select your desired version of PHP from the drop-down menu.